 • on one hand, workers often don’t realize the skills they have, struggle to articulate them and do not know how to transfer them into different jobs or sectors.

-• on the other hand, recruiters need different benchmarks than degrees and a proven track record to assess job fit, so as clarity about the priority requirements.
+• on the other hand, recruiters need different benchmarks than degrees and a record of related experiences to assess job fit, so as clarity about the context and priority requirements of the role.

 Speaking the language of competencies

-In order to have meaningful conversations about fit and gaps, candidates and recruiters should be able to speak the same language.
+In order to have meaningful conversations about fit and gaps, recruiters and candidates should be able to speak the same language.

 For recruiters, it is about becoming more intentional in assessing candidates’ profiles, by focusing more on understanding their strengths, drivers and versatility, rather than work history and formal qualifications.

 Being able to spell out competencies, assess the level of proficiency and understand skills transferability, becomes a competitive advantage for job seekers.
-Without understanding how a level of proficiency is determined and the ability to put competencies in perspective, having a list of skills is like having the vocabulary without knowing the grammar.
+Without the ability to put competencies in perspective, having a list of skills is like having the vocabulary without knowing the grammar.

-On top of facilitating the evaluation of their profile, this knowledge helps workers identify favorable options for transitions they could otherwise miss.
+On top of facilitating the evaluation of their profile, this knowledge helps workers identify favorable options for transitions and reorientations they could otherwise miss.

 As skills become the currency of work, speaking the language of competencies serves recruiters, hiring managers, employees, job seekers, contractors and freelancers.